chinmay0524/chinmay0524/README.md

 ## 🌌 **About Me**

-I am **Chinmay Sharma**, a Data and AI Analytics professional whose journey combines analytical experience, practical resilience, and steady upskilling.
+I am **Chinmay Sharma**, a Data and AI Analytics professional whose journey combines analytical experience, practical resilience and steady upskilling.
 After relocating to the UK in **2021**, I took on different roles while adapting to a new chapter of life.
 Those years strengthened my discipline and helped me stay focused on long-term goals, even when the path was not linear.

 After rebuilding my technical foundation in **2024**, by completing a Data Analytics Bootcamp, I am deepening my capabilities through an **AI & Machine Learning Bootcamp**, where I am getting hands-on experience in model development, deep learning, NLP and responsible AI practices.